MasumModi/compose-multi-platform/README.md

 •	Kotlin: The primary programming language.
 •	Gradle: Build system.
 •	Jetpack Compose: For Android-specific UI components.
-•	Ktor or Retrofit (Optional): For API calls (depending on your preference).
+•	Ktor: For API calls (depending on your preference).
-•	SQLDelight or Room (Optional): For local data persistence.
+•	Room: For local data persistence.

 Project Structure